-Graduates are also prepared for continued learning experiences, either in a formal graduate program or in continuing education applications.
+The program also prepares graduates for continued learning experiences, either in a formal graduate program or in continuing education applications.

 Example job titles and salaries listed below are not necessarily entry level, and students should take into consideration how years of experience and geographical location may affect pay scales.
 Some jobs also may require advanced degrees, certifications or state-specific licensure.